Frequently Asked Questions about the MERC Application

 these sites still eligible for grants every year?

-Although MERC applications request information about FTE counts for a reference year two years prior to the actual application date, this information is designed to be used as a proxy for current costs.
+Although MERC applications request information about FTE counts for a reference year two years prior to the actual application date, this information is designed to be used as a proxy.
 The goal of MERC is to fund ongoing clinical training, not to reimburse sites for past training per se.
 However, we are aware that some sites may cycle in and out as clinical training providers for a particular program; they may choose, in any given semester or quarter, to not host trainees, or may choose to terminate their affiliation with a program for a variety of reasons.
 Keeping in mind the broader purpose of MERC funds, sponsoring institutions should include a site in the application if, at the time the application is submitted, the site meets both of the following conditions:

 1) The site is still affiliated with the program.
 For the purposes of MERC, this can mean that the site has a